-Consort Class Summer Term: an online early music ensemble class – starts June 23rd and 26th, 2021: We are starting a new 10 week class via Zoom on Wednesdays and Saturdays.
+Consort Class Fall Term: an online early music ensemble class – starts September 29th and October 2nd, 2021 which will be a new 10 week term of classes via Zoom on Wednesdays and Saturdays.
 Play along with the Oregon Renaissance Band Trio: Gayle Neuman, Laura Kuhlman and Phil Neuman – each session is 90 minutes and you may attend on Wednesdays and/or Saturdays.
-The music will be made available for download and will include a variety of Renaissance, Baroque, Medieval, and a modern piece or two.
+The music will be sent via email for download and will include a variety of Renaissance, Baroque, Medieval, and a modern piece or two.
 Cost is $100.
 To register, go to the Join and Donate page, donate $100 and write in “Consort Class” in the instructions from buyer, or write to firstname.lastname@example.org and let us know you would like to attend the class (there’s no special button for the class.)
 Or you can send a check, payable to “Early Music Guild of Oregon”, to EMGO, PO Box 593, Oregon City, OR 97045, and include your email address.

 Write to email@example.com if you have questions – we hope you can join us!